 Animal Care & Control officers hold special police powers that grant the authority to pursue at-large animals and impound them even if they return to their homes.
-In addition, if an Animal Care & Control officer sees that an animal is in need of care and treatment, your animal may be impounded.
+In addition, if an Animal Care & Control officer sees an animal is in need of care and treatment, your animal may be impounded.

 An impound fee ($20 one-time fee, per animal) and kennel fee ($5 per day, per animal) apply for any animal reclaimed by its owner.
 Animal Care & Control accepts cash and Visa or Mastercard credit cards.
 Personal checks are not accepted as payment.